Our Trustees and Patrons

 • Partner, Public Services, PA Consulting

-• Head of Operations for Genomics Covid 19 response at the Department of Health and Social Care
+• Head of Operations for Genomics COVID-19 response at the Department of Health and Social Care

-• Various positions including Managing Director, Citizen Services and Government Services Director, Central Government Division, Serco Group plc
+• various positions including Managing Director, Citizen Services and Government Services Director, Central Government Division, Serco Group plc

 • Transformation Leader, Home Office